biotope/biotope-element/docs/component.md

 Adding other attributes to elements inside the `render` function is also possible - and so is interpolating attributes or content.
-Notice that attributes in HTML are written in kebab-case, however when used inside `this.props`, they can be accesssed through camelCase.
+Notice that attributes in HTML are written in kebab-case, however when used inside `this.props`, they can be accessed through camelCase.

 ```javascript
 // my-button.js